-Are you interested in becoming a proprietary private security officer vs security guard?
-Did you know that there are differences between the two as it relates to carrying a weapon, authority to detain or arrest, and varying licensure, certification, and registration requirements, among other things.
+Proprietary private security officer vs security guard includes differences in carrying a weapon, the authority to arrest, and licensure.
+Are you interested in becoming a proprietary private security officer vs a security guard?
+Did you know that there are differences between the two as it relates to certification, and registration requirements, among other things?
 Let’s dive in.

 What is the Role of A Security Guard?